Nike Air Zoom Elite 8 Review Facts

 As some of the lightest shoes in Nike’s Air Zoom product line, the Elite 8 weighs in at around 9 ½ ounces.
 This doesn’t make it the lightest pair of running shoes

 on the market, nor does it make the Elite 8 the lightest of all Nike Air Zoom running shoes.
 However, it does demonstrate an incredibly low weight that is definitely convenient for runners looking to avoid any ballast that could tire them during long running sessions or reduce their top speeds.
-While this decision did result in sacrifices being made regarding durability and general foot protection, the benefits make these shoes ideal for runners interested in speed work such as Tabata-style sprinting.
+While this decision did result in sacrifices being made regarding durability and general foot protection, the benefits make these shoe ideal for runners interested in speed work such as Tabata-style sprinting.

 Since the Nike Air Zoom Elite 8’s upper is predominantly constructed from lightweight FlyMesh, breathability is not an issue.
 Thanks to the terrific airflow offered by this material and the incredibly light weight of the entire shoe, sweat should be virtually eliminated.
 This makes running in warmer climates